jiangdunchun/WampFramework/WampFramework/MDFiles/Instruction_of_WampFramework.md

 >* The asynchronous invoking is also supported.
 In other words, even though one method invoked by remote command in your assembly needs a long time to process, the later remote command will not be blocked

 ## Protocol Standard
 This framework supports two message modes of websocket: **String Mode** and **Byte[] Mode**.
-Both these two mode have the same contents.
+Both these two modes have the same contents.
 Before introducing the structure of message, it's essential to know what these items mean.

 **Protocol Head**: several numbers are defined to present different means of this message.
 This chart explains which mean each number represents: